usmanijaaz/Webproject-angular-/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Link To Web Site (https://webp-angular.web.app/)

+It's a part of university project in which i built frontend of (https://www.codecademy.com/) using angular JS, and added some functionalities liek authorizing with google,facebook, sharing with social media, google anlytics, adsense, and google maps to access current location.